jharshit/Translate-Service-Evaluation/README.md

-# Analysis and Evaluation of Translation Services
+# Analysis and Evaluation of Translation Services using MapReduce

 Our project is the analysis and evaluation of translation services using the mapreduce framework.